 At Kellogg, participation in the classroom is an important part of the learning experience.
 As such, attendance at all class sessions is expected.
 No student should enroll in any course without the intention and capability of attending all class sessions.
-Failure to attend a class regularly may cause reduction in the grade, loss of credit for the course, additional remedial work, denial of residence credit or other appropriate sanctions at the discretion of the instructor or the Dean.
+Failure to attend a class regularly may cause a reduction in the grade, loss of credit for the course, being dropped from the course or other appropriate sanctions at the discretion of the faculty member or the Dean.
 Students are responsible for reading the course syllabus to ensure compliance with faculty-specific attendance policies.